Topics: Programs and Degrees | Accreditation | Career Planning

 9. Some programs require that I have observation or volunteer experience.
 Who do I contact to set this up?

 It is suggested that you contact local facilities that employ occupational therapists and/or occupational therapy assistants (e.g., hospitals, nursing homes, rehabilitation centers, or school systems).
 You can find these numbers in the Yellow Pages under Occupational Therapy or Rehabilitation.
 These requests are made quite frequently and you will find most facilities accommodating.
 Be prepared to discuss your reason for the request and your availability.
-You are advised to call facilities rather than e-mail them.
+You are advised to call facilities rather than email them.

 10. How do I know which program is the best or has a higher ranking?

 Neither the American Occupational Therapy Association (AOTA) nor ACOTE ranks programs.
 Accreditation of a program indicates that the program is in substantial compliance with the accreditation Standards.
 Various programs may exceed the minimum standards, but they are not acknowledged as such by AOTA.
 Those Standards are available on the ACOTE Accreditation section.
-The list of accredited educational programs, available here, will indicate the current accreditation status of the program.
+The list of accredited educational programs, available on our website, will indicate the current accreditation status of the program.

 11. How do I decide which school to attend?